ibm-cloud-docs/cloud-object-storage/help/faq.md

 Yes.
 Data at rest is encrypted with automatic provider side Advanced Encryption Standard (AES) 256-bit encryption and Secure Hash Algorithm (SHA)-256 hash.
 Data in motion is secured by using built-in carrier grade Transport Layer Security/Secure Sockets Layer (TLS/SSL) or SNMPv3 with AES encryption.

+If you want more control over encryption, you can make use of IBM Key Protect to manage generated or "bring your own" keying.
+For details, see [Key-protech COS Integration](https://cloud.ibm.com/docs/key-protect?topic=key-protect-integrate-cos)

 ### Is there additional encryption processing if a customer wants to encrypt their data?
 {: #faq-encrypt-add}